We value your privacy

 In this article

-A Sunday reset is a practice of cleaning, organising, or tidying your home on, you guessed it, a Sunday. #SundayReset has over 247.8K posts (and growing) on TikTok and is a hugely popular trend for the #CleanTok fans (CleanTok is a term searched on TikTok for videos featuring deep cleaning inspiration, tips, and before-and-after clips).
-Could this be the new clean trend?
+#SundayReset has over 247.8K posts (and growing) on TikTok and is a hugely popular trend for the #CleanTok fans (CleanTok is a term searched on TikTok for videos featuring deep cleaning inspiration, tips, and before-and-after clips).
+But how can you create the perfect Sunday reset routine to truly optimise your weekend cleaning?
+We'll take you through what a Sunday reset is, why it's important, and how to nail it every time.

 Person's hands shown cleaning, dusting a bed frame.